Peppermint Molasses Christmas Cookies

-You’ve heard the expression, “take the good with the bad”?
-Well, these cookies have plenty of good to offset any so-called bad in them!
-Molasses, cinnamon, ginger and cloves not only give these minty treats a warming, spicy flavor, they also add nutrients and healthful properties!
+You’ve heard the expression, “take the good with the bad“?
+Well, these Peppermint Molasses Christmas cookies have plenty of good to offset any so-called bad!
+Molasses, cinnamon, ginger and cloves not only give these minty treats a warming, spicy flavor.
+Plus they add nutrients and healthful properties!

 2/3 cup butter, room temperature

 1 large egg

 1 teaspoon ground ginger

 1/2 teaspoon ground cloves

 1/2 teaspoon baking soda